manisaiprasad/msp-script/README.md

 Hello $username!
 This is the MSP Lang programming language!
 Feel free to type in commands
 ```
+## Play with
+Try out some examples listed in repo [wiki](https://github.com/manisaiprasad/msp_lang/wiki) and experiment 💻, writing your own code and see how it works

 ## Feature checklist
 ✅ Simple syntax